 Highway 548 circles St. Joseph Island.
 The highway provides the visitor with scenic views of the St. Marys River as well as rolling inland areas.
-To visit Fort St. Joseph, the driver should follow A Line to the Fort's entrance.
+To visit Fort St. Joseph, follow A Line to the Fort's entrance.

 There are hiking trails at Fort St. Joseph which should be explored to obtain a different perspective on the history of the park.
 Hiking trails have also been developed at Mountain View and can be accessed through Jocelyn Township office location.
 In the northwest portion of the island, a hiking trail and an observation deck have been developed at Stirbling Point.

 At Fort St. Joseph visitors can walk the "ruins" of the Fort that played a crucial role in the War of 1812.
 Motorized carts are available for those with walking difficulties.
 View lake and ocean boat traffic on the St. Marys River.
-Both Richards Landing and Hilton Beach waterfronts should also be explored by walking.
+Both Richard's Landing and Hilton Beach waterfronts are great to explore.

 The north shore of St. Joseph Island provides deep water cruising opportunities.
 Islands can be explored near Pine Island, Campement D'Ours, Portlock and Dawson Islands.
 The south shore which is more exposed also provides offshore islands for exploration by kayaks.

 Canoeing along the shoreline of St. Joseph Island provides an excellent opportunity to observe waterfowl in the wetland areas.
-The wetlands between Hay Point and Old Fort St. Joe Point are examples.
+The wetlands between Hay Point and Old Fort St. Joe Point are particularly fruitful.

 Snowmobile routes D106 and D106A provide an enjoyable and popular day trip for many local snowmobilers.
 Using these routes you can circumnavigate the island.
 Ice routes, when available, provide connections to the mainland allowing snowmobilers to extend their trips.